 All students entering college for the first time are required to meet with an advisor.
-Advisement sessions are scheduled after you have completed
+Advising sessions are scheduled after you have completed TSI requirements.

 Under Texas law (TEC Section 51.907), if you drop too many classes without having an acceptable reason,